 Check out this handy guide to the various rewind directions.

 Next time you are near your labeling operation, see if you can use this chart to figure out your current label orientation.
 Maybe you need to adjust it on your next order to improve labeling efficiency?
+If you are unsure or need help figuring it out, give us a call or email for more information.

 Find more information like this in A User's Guide to Labels